williamGrey2047/Holocron/_sharedContent/Assessments2024S2/Task 2.md

 In this part detail and analyse the hardware **and** software requirements for the project.

+You could include requirements for
+- The project developed (game, system etc)
+- Project management (individual vs team-based etc)
+- How code was managed (GitHub)

 ### Intended Outcomes

 Analyse what the outcomes of the project were, focusing on the end-user experience.